gar1t/gage-save/tests/lib-run-config-py.md

         "b": True
     }

-New keys can be added to config but they aren't applied.
+New keys cannot be added to config.

-    >>> config["Z"] = "This value won't appear in applied config"
+    >>> config["Z"] = "This value won't appear in applied config" Traceback (most recent call last):

-    >>> assert "Z" not in config.apply()
+    ValueError: key does not exist: 'Z'

 Assignments inside functions and class defs are not treated as keys.